Vasyl-Khaiitov/Contact-Book/README.md

 - Add new contacts with name, phone number, and email
 - Edit existing contact details
 - Delete contacts from the list
-- Store data locally using browser's LocalStorage
+- Store data locally using browser's LocalStorage and server storage

 🚀 Technologies Used: